-Planned to launch in fall 2015, the newly expanded Portland Program will allow interested students to spend their entire third year of law school in Portland, enrolled in specialized courses and unique externships.
+The Portland Program enables interested students to spend their entire third year of law school in Portland, enrolled in specialized, upper-level courses and unique externships.

-Portland courses will be scheduled two years in advance to allow interested first-year students to plan their second-year curriculum in Eugene around the Portland offerings to be taken in their third year.
-All courses will be taught in downtown Portland at the UO White Stag building, in the law school’s Wayne Morse Suite.
+Students may apply for the Portland Program during the spring semester of the 1L year.
+Portland courses are scheduled two years in advance to enable interested first-year students to plan their second-year curriculum in Eugene around the Portland offerings to be taken in the third year.
+Current students can check the list of Portland courses to be offered in future years on Mylaw under the “Registrar” tab.

-In addition to the courses offered in Portland, students enrolled in the Portland Program may apply for one of many available externship opportunities.
-Externships allow students to pursue skills training outside of the classroom.
+In addition to the courses offered in Portland, students enrolled in the Portland Program may apply for one of many available externship opportunities or develop their own externship placement.
+Externships allow students to pursue practical skills training outside of the classroom.